marcimarc1/SportsValidator/frontend/Readme.md

     In case that does not work you can try deleting frontend/package-lock.json and try again.
     If there are any dependency issues you can try running `npm audit fix`.

     - `npm start` to build the app in development mode.
 This should automatically run the app locally and open a browser window.
 The app is usually served by default at localhost:3000.

+In case the HOST environmental variable is set, the app might not be served at localhost.
+Try unsetting it temporarily by running `unset HOST` in your terminal or change your bash configuration in order to not set it (see https://stackoverflow.com/questions/53912056/npm-start-on-new-create-react-app-build-returns-elifecycle-error for more information and instructions).

 Currently, the Tracking Editor requires a reload (just refresh the page manually) in order to show the first frame in the tracking editor.